zyc2024/Elemental-Escape/README.md

 ### Windows Instructions
 1. to be added, it should be very similar to Mac (or same ?)
 I need to verify on a windows.

+## Development Setup
+Please see the `ProjectConventions.xml` file in the root folder.
+To enable consistent formatting, you need to import this file in your project preferences.
+1. Open preferences
+2. Find and open Code Style
+3. Click on Scheme dropdown and Make sure "Project" is selected and not default (unless you prefer these settings to apply everywhere).
+4. Click on Setting Gear icon dropdown next to Scheme dropdown
+5. Import scheme and find the `ProjectConventions.xml` file.
+6. Apply changes and Click 'OK' to exit.

+## Contributors
+- Zhiyuan Chen (Programmer, Lead)
+- Wilson Zhang (Programmer, Designer)
+- Bairu Li (Programmer, Designer)
+- Terry Xu (Artist, Designer)